Case Law Review

 Michigan Court Cases

-This is a case filed on behalf of a plaintiff who was assigned under the Holmes Youthful Trainee Act in 1993 when he was 19 years old, which he completed successfully and no conviction was ever entered on his record.
-Under state law he was still required to register for 25 years and with law changes in 2011 he was required to register for life.
+This case was filed on behalf of a plaintiff who was assigned under the Holmes Youthful Trainee Act (HYTA) in 1993, prior to the registry ever going into effect.
+He was 19 years old, successfully completed assignment under HYTA and no conviction was ever entered on his record.
+Under state law, at that time, he was still required to register for 25 years and with law changes in 2011 he was required to register for life.
 He was seeking removal from the registry which the trial court granted.
 The case was appealed to MI Court of Appeals and they reversed the lower court’s ruling.
-The MI Supreme Court agreed to hear the case and oral arguments were heard on 12/7/2016.
+On January 24, 2018 the Michigan Supreme Court Ordered that Temelkoski be released from registration requirements!
+The Court Order can be found at: http://publicdocs.courts.mi.gov/SCT/PUBLIC/ORDERS/150643_150_01.pdf.

 People v Cole, 491 Mich 325; 817 NW2d 497 (2012)